 Adding a confidence interval to the regression line is also possible, but in true R style,

 it is messy.
-We can do this using the predict()
+We can do this using the predict() function.
+This function takes the

 linear model object as its first argument, and the interval="confidence"